dwarkeshsp/Blog/content/posts/unix.md

    These people would constantly have new ideas which fed off of each other.
 Ken Thompson makes Unix, Dennis Ritchie decides to create C so that Unix can be ported easily, Blarne Stroustrup then build an object oriented preprocessor for C which becomes C++, and so on.

-   At Bell Labs, ideas were not only having sex, but were in fact total sluts.
+   At Bell Labs, ideas were not only having sex, they were total sluts.

 2. **Freedom**